-The Neptunus 650 Express is a robustly constructed family cruising boat that makes the most of her dimensions to provide features and onboard space.
+The Neptunus 650 Express is a robustly-constructed family cruising boat that makes the most of its dimensions to provide features and onboard space.
 With a pair of upgraded 1,136-hp Caterpillar diesels, her performance allows the operator to choose between speed or range.

 - 2x Caterpillar 1,136-hp C18 diesels